Sadek2002/bit/README.md

 - Advertisment

 Will do:
+- Product, account and contact page
+- Filter for product's
--
+- Search bar
+- Responsive website: a site that can be used on phone, tablet and computer
+- Functional Database: to save the data on the site
+- Add to Cart: order page

 Won't do:
 - Payment system
 - Advertisment

 Might do:
--
+- A manager for the admin

 # Milestones